Public address

 Summary

-There are several ways to build an IP-based PA system using Axis audio products, combining an audio input device with Axis IP speakers and management solutions.
-Unlike a traditional analog system where you need to rewire the system to add new speakers, Axis audio devices are network-connected, so when you need to add more devices to the system you just plug them into the network and add them in the software.
-This creates a very flexible system that is easy to use.
+You can build a flexible, IP-based PA system in several ways using Axis audio products, combining an audio input device with Axis IP speakers and management solutions.
+Axis audio devices are network-connected, so when you need to add more devices to the system you just plug them into the network and add them in our configuration software.

-Based on IP and open standards, Axis PA is easily integrated with third-party systems, such as alarm systems, video surveillance, access control, and telephony.
-This way, processes incorporating the two systems can be automated.
-Integrated with an earthquake detection or other early-warning system, the PA system can have a crucial role in informing the public as soon as possible.
+Based on IP and open standards, Axis PA is easily integrated with alarm systems, video surveillance, access control, and telephony.
+This enables automated processes between the systems.
+Integrated with a third-party system for earthquake detection or other early warnings, the PA system can be used to quickly inform the public.
 Integrated with video surveillance, it could allow operators to transmit verbal warnings when intruders are detected.
-The opportunity for integration creates a futureproof system where new possibilities and new use cases can always be introduced.
+The opportunity for integration with third-party systems creates a futureproof PA system where new possibilities and new use cases can always be introduced.

 Introduction

-Public address (PA) systems enable the broadcasting of announcements in locations such as stadiums, schools, and shopping malls.
+Public address (PA) systems enable the broadcasting of announcements in locations such as schools, commercial buildings, and healthcare facilities.
 Modern IP-based PA systems consist of IP audio devices, typically microphones and speakers, and audio management software which may be integrated in the devices.
 Announcements can be made live, played back according to a schedule, or triggered in response to specific events.

-This white paper is intended to provide decision makers with an overview of how PA systems can be built with Axis network audio products, standard office equipment (such as IP telephones), and standard network cabling.
-The paper also gives an overview of benefits and features and concludes with describing some of the most central use cases of IP-based PA systems.
+This white paper provides an overview of how PA systems can be built with Axis network audio products, standard office equipment (such as IP telephones), and standard network cabling.
+We list the main benefits and features and describe some of the most central use cases of IP-based PA systems.
 This includes what a PA system can offer, which types of devices to use, and what to think about before deploying the system.

 IP-based public address from Axis

-Network audio systems offer a single, flexible solution for different kinds of needs, whether for protecting property, keeping people safe, or optimizing a business.
+Network audio systems offer a single, flexible, scalable, and reliable solution for different kinds of needs, whether for protecting property, keeping people safe, or optimizing a business.
 The systems are futureproof, easy to use, and have built-in controls to ensure sound quality as well as device connectivity and functionality.

 Simple and scalable